FedCampus/FedCampus-FLplatform/fedml-platform/readme/android-platform/subwork_sichang.md

 My *conclusion* is that we should consider these after we have a working poll model because they involve external services.

 </details>

-## Up till now

-- Looked for Android HTTPS client resources.
-    - [Perform network operations
-        overview][perform-network-operations-overview] from Android developers.
-    - ~~[Ktor][ktor] the Kotlin HTTPS client/server library.~~
-    - Android HTTPS client [Retrofit][retrofit].
-    - [android/connectivity-samples][android-connectivity-samples],
-        a Git repository of code samples.

-- Checked out the previous Android app `FedC`.
-    - The app architecture is similar in Java, although the UI uses XML.
-    - `org.eclipse.paho.client.mqttv3` handles MQTT.
-    - The connection blocks the main thread, causing UI lag.
-- Nuked Kotlin and related work out of the plan.
-- Looked for Android developers tutorial for Java instead.
-    - Hard to find because most are in Kotlin.

 [Push API]: https://developer.mozilla.org/docs/Web/API/Push_API
 [make-push-message]: https://developers.google.com/learn/pathways/pwa-push-notifications